sailpoint-oss/developer.sailpoint.com/docs/guides/ip-address-allow-list.md

 ### Finding your tenant using the admin console

-Go to the admin console in IdentityNow and find the 'Org Details' section.
+Go to the admin console in Identity Security Cloud and find the 'Org Details' section.
 You will find your tenant's host region there:

 ![img](./img/idn-console.PNG)

-### Finding your tenant programatically using the IP address returned by IdentityNow
+### Finding your tenant programatically using the IP address returned by Identity Security Cloud

 If you can't access the admin console or you want to dynamically find the region through code, follow these steps to find it: